Nayshins/clojure-cob-spec-server/README.md

 to use the version of cob spec this server was built against

 Cob spec will require a minimal amount of setup.
 This server requires that you set the public directory to the cob-spec-server's public directory.
-Once cob spec is set up, you can run the suite against the running server by clicking on the suite button that is on the fitnesse page.
+Once cob spec is set up, you can run the suite against the running server by clicking on the suite button on the fitnesse menu bar.